 Navigation is in the form of "breadcrumbs", i.e. connecting different points.
 The Garmin 920xt does not support the installation of maps, so it will only show you the path to follow.
 But it is more than enough for almost any use, and the zoom feature allows you to use it in mountain outings that do not present much complication.

 At the moment the creation of routes is limited, and only podremos make them through the "Routes" option of Garmin Connect.
 Its use is very simple, and you only have to mark points where you want to go through.
 You have a tool on the right that will help you to create the route and will indicate the total distance to be covered.
 If you indicate your pace or average speed, you will also know how much time you will need to complete the route, and you will have the altitude profile at your disposal.

 But it's not possible to import navigation routes that you've created before, nor copy a route downloaded from Wikiloc or passed on to you by a friend.
 Or at least not directly by putting it into the watch's memory via USB, you can do this by importing the route into Garmin BaseCamp, and then passing it on to 920xt.

 Once you have the route on your watch, you can go to the navigation menu and select the route you have created for the day's activity.

 You can also see other details of the route, such as the altimetry to know what you are facing (in this case, a fairly flat route).

 And when you start the activity, you will have the map of the route, the remaining distance, the total estimated time and how much time you have left to finish the route.

-If at any time you feel you have lost your way, you can find the "Back to Top" option, which will help you get back to where you started.
+If at any time you feel you have lost your way, podrás find the "Back to start" option, which will help you return to the starting point.